TermuxHackz/Enhanced-IPSW-Firmware-Analysis-Tool/README.md

 ## 🔄 Update Process

-The tool includes an automatic update checker:
+The tool includes an update checker:
-1. Click "Check Updates" in the toolbar
+1. Click "Updates" in the toolbar
 2. If updates are available, review the changelog
 3. Download and install the latest version